Common bile duct stone: Diagnosis

 Choledocholithiasis (stones in common bile duct) is one of the complications of cholelithiasis (gallstones), so the initial step is to confirm the diagnosis of cholelithiasis.
 Patients with cholelithiasis typically present with pain in the right-upper quadrant of the abdomen with the associated symptoms of nausea and vomiting, especially after a fatty meal.
 The physician can confirm the diagnosis of cholelithiasis with an abdominal ultrasound that shows the ultrasonic shadows of the stones in the gallbladder.

 Although unusual, it is possible to have a common bile duct stone despite prior cholecystectomy.
 One study found that in patients diagnosed with choledocholithiasis, 28% had undergone prior cholecystectomy.
-Such stones are though to be the result of stones missed at the time of the cholecystectomy, as opposed to the formation of new stones.
+Such stones are thought to be the result of stones missed at the time of the cholecystectomy, as opposed to the formation of new stones.

 The diagnosis of choledocholithiasis is suggested when the liver function blood test shows an elevation in bilirubin and serum transaminases.
 Other indicators include raised indicators of ampulla of vater (pancreatic duct obstruction) such as lipases and amylases.
 In prolonged cases the international normalized ratio (INR) may change due to a decrease in vitamin K absorption.
 (It is the decreased bile flow which reduces fat breakdown and therefore absorption of fat soluble vitamins).

 The diagnosis is confirmed with either a magnetic resonance cholangiopancreatography (MRCP), an endoscopic retrograde cholangiopancreatography (ERCP), or an intraoperative cholangiogram.
 If the patient must have the gallbladder removed for gallstones, the surgeon may choose to proceed with the surgery, and obtain a cholangiogram during the surgery.
 If the cholangiogram shows a stone in the bile duct, the surgeon may attempt to treat the problem by flushing the stone into the intestine or retrieve the stone back through the cystic duct.

 On a different pathway, the physician may choose to proceed with ERCP before surgery.
 The benefit of ERCP is that it can be utilized not just to diagnose, but also to treat the problem.
 During ERCP the endoscopist may surgically widen the opening into the bile duct and remove the stone through that opening.
 ERCP, however, is an invasive procedure and has its own potential complications.
 Thus, if the suspicion is low, the physician may choose to confirm the diagnosis with MRCP, a non-invasive imaging technique, before proceeding with ERCP or surgery.